Travelbound logo

 Depart school in your coach Channel crossing to Calais - journey time from Calais about 5 hours without excursion stop Optional short stop in Honfleur on the way to the Château du Molay Château entertainment and evening meal

-Breakfast and packed lunch Return to Calais with a stop at a French hypermarket Channel crossing - Arrive school
+Breakfast and packed lunch Return to French port with a stop at a French hypermarket en route Channel crossing - Arrive school

 Travel by British touring coach